GabSchach/HDVis_fork/README.md

 There are currently four different labels in use, only one can be chosen per edge:

-* transfers: describes data being transfered from source to target node
+* transfers: describes data being transferred from source to target node
 * conditional: edges originating from a `decision` type node, that signify that transfer is not guaranteed
 * produces: edges that point to an element in the dataflow but an element that gets produced by a node (document, map, ...)
-* includes: not used in visualization; signifies that source is the parent node of the targe node.
+* includes: not used in visualization; signifies that source is the parent node of the target node.

 #### Relationship nodes